spotcache/spotcache/README.md

 And being able to share it..!, that's the best part!.

-I guess I'm not so great at intros' reach out for questions.
+I guess I'm not so great at intros' huh?, reach out for questions.